NavigationContentFooter

 Note

 This section covers the basic installation of PowerDNS.
-Execute these steps on all of your Instances (primary and secondary).
+Execute these steps on both your primary and secondary Instances.

 1. Log into your Instance using SSH: